 Sheringham Park has a nationally important collection of rhododendrons giving colour throughout much of the year to the garden.
 During May into early June the display comes to its peak when visitors can stroll down the main drive through the wild garden flanked on either side by flowering plants.

-The display is constantly changing so if you walk here regularly during April and May there is always be something new to see with different varieties coming into flower.
+The display is constantly changing so if you walk here regularly during May and into June, there is always be something new to see with different varieties coming into flower.

-With over 80 species of rhododendron and azalea present in the garden a wide variety of colours are on display, with the many shades of pink, red, purple, orange and yellow to attract your attention.
-Towards the end of May rhododendron ponticum bulks up the display providing a sea of colour from the two rhododendron viewing towers in the wild garden.
+With over 80 species of rhododendron and azalea present in the garden, a wide variety of colours are on display, with the many shades of pink, red, purple, orange and yellow to attract your attention.
+Towards the end of May rhododendron ponticum bulks up the display providing a sea of colour.

-" I've looked after the collection at Sheringham Park for the last ten years and the mass show of colour is a wonder to behold.
-Behind many of the plants are stories of intrepid and adventurous plant hunters who brought them back to our shores from distant lands."
+" Behind many of the plants are stories of intrepid and adventurous plant hunters who brought them back to our shores from distant lands."